 until the first frost in the fall.

-Where to find: In Idaho, raspberries are produced primarily by small farmers and sold at the farm, at Farmers Markets or at one of several U-Pick locations.
+Where to find: In Idaho, raspberries are produced primarily by small farmers and sold at the farm, at a local farmers market or at one of several U-Pick locations.

-Idaho’s blueberries come from a long lived, perennial, wooded shrub.
+Blueberries: Idaho blueberries come from a long lived, perennial, wooded shrub.
 Our warm summers and cool nights are perfect for growing big firm tasty berries.
 Blueberries, like apricots and other fruits, require a cooling off period to develop tight firm skins and higher levels of natural sugars that are produced inside the berry adding flavor and color.
 Idaho also has a small quantity of rocky mountain blueberries.
 This variety is native to the intermountain west but rarely cultivated and available mid-June.